Call to book

 This powerful form of bodywork originates from Japan and is based on Traditional Chinese Medicine.
 Shiatsu means finger pressure in Japanese but thumbs, palms, elbows, knees and feet are also used to soften muscles, relieve tension and redistribute stuck energy.
 It is often described as a combination of deep-tissue massage and acupuncture without needles.

-Aspects of physiotherapy and yoga also feature to mobilise joints and bring the body back into balance.
+Aspects of physiotherapy and yoga also feature to mobilise joints, stretch out muscles, ligaments and fascia, and bring the body back into balance.
 A deeply relaxing and often energising experience, Shiatsu is a holistic therapy and takes in the mind, body and soul.
 It is particularly good for alleviating neck and back pain, stress-related conditions and maintaining wellbeing.
 Receivers often describe feeling more integrated in their body and more grounded and connected to themselves.

 INDIAN HEAD MASSAGE